inaimathi/cl-notebook/README.md

 	- What we want is a workflow where we transparently use the systems' existing `quicklisp` directory, if any, and create our own if one doesn't already exist (If they *have* a quicklisp folder, but re-configured `quicklisp` to store it somewhere other than the default, they'll have to similarly configure `cl-notebook`).
 - Put together better storage for charts
 	- Is this even possible?
 We could defer computation until display time, but some charts take longer to compute than I'd like.
 Storing the full HTML output is harder on disk use though.
 As in "noticeably"; the `BGG corpus charts` article weighs `80mb` on disk, and no other noebook has even cracked `2mb` yet.
-- Leave notebooks on disk; just figure out their names and load them on demand when opened.
-You might need to re-jig naming again as a result of this; the fact that a notebooks' human-readable name is kept INSIDE the notebook will fight you on it
 - Add cell dependencies (child cells get evaluated whenever the parent is evaluated)
 	- Really, what we want here is automatic resolution.
 When a cell is evaluated, see where its defined values are used, and re-evaluate any cells that apply.
 - Use `make-broadcast-stream` and some buffering-foo to send partial `*standard-output*` results from evaluations as they arrive.
 Replace them with evaluation results once those are available.
 - If there are no existing notebooks, we should write a default scratch book with some initial how-to instructions
 - Get `buildapp` working properly with this
 	- Give the user a one-button interaction that turns a given notebook into a binary.
+- Get poor-man's profiling built into cell results (use `local-time` timestamps for start/end time of operations; compute duration)

 ######## Front-end
-- Add an `Eval Book` option to the menu.
-This could either be implemented as a fresh server-side handler that does the `eval-notebook!` thing, or as a purely front-end sequence of `POST` requests for each cell in sequence.
-The async nature of the eval-cell feature might make the first one easier.
-- Things I still kinda want:
-	- transpose-sexp
-	- slurp-sexp (forward/backward)
-	- barf-sexp (forward/backward)
-- You're already customizing the commonlisp mode all to hell; just go the whole nine and put in the proper Lisp-specific labels instead of this `variable-3`/`string-2` shit.
 - Macroexpander (this'll need some back-end stuff too)
 	- When you macroexpand in a cell, it should pop up a macroexpander div with an editor that has the highlighted results
 	- If you macroexpand something in said expander div, it should be expanded in-place (replacing the original term in the expander div)
 	- Hitting `<esc>` should hide all expander windows
 	- Not sure if we should support multiples
+- Add a `run-tests` option to the main menu.
+Have it evaluate all test cells in the current notebook.
+- Things I still kinda want:
+	- transpose-sexp
+	- slurp-sexp (forward/backward)
+	- barf-sexp (forward/backward)
+- Already customizing the commonlisp mode all to hell; just go the whole nine and put in the proper Lisp-specific labels instead of this `variable-3`/`string-2` shit.
 - Complete on local-scope symbols (such as those introduced by `let`, `let*`, `flet`, `labels`, `macrolet`) at a higher priority than global symbols
 - Handle completion and arg-hints of symbols with package names (for example, `alexandria:hash-table-alist`)
 - Notebooks should be sorted by notebook-name, at the very least (in addition to the below noted fork-grouping)